rfbproto/rfbproto/rfbproto.rst

 The server must ignore all incremental update requests (``FramebufferUpdateRequest`` with *incremental* set to non-zero) as long as continuous updates are active.
-Non-incremental updates must however be honored, even if the area in such a request does not overlap the area specified for continuous updates.
+Non-incremental update requests must however be honored, even if the area in such a request does not overlap the area specified for continuous updates.

 ClientFence
 -----------